JetBrains/intellij-sdk-docs/topics/basics/disposers.md

 The `Disposer` is a singleton that manages a tree of [`Disposable`](%gh-ic%/platform/util/src/com/intellij/openapi/Disposable.java) instances.
 A `Disposable` is an interface for any object providing a `Disposable.dispose()` method to release heavyweight resources after a specific lifetime.

-The `Disposer` supports chaining `Disposables` in parent-child relationships.
+The `Disposer` supports chaining `Disposable` objects in parent-child relationships.

 ## Automatically Disposed Objects